Live Music Venues for Your Saint Paul Bucket List

-Minnesota’s vibrant music scene always surprises visitors, but you won’t be so shocked after you visit these awesome live music clubs.
+Minnesota’s vibrant music scene always surprises visitors, but you won’t be so shocked after you visit these awesome local music venues.

-While the Xcel Energy Center is the largest and best-known space for concerts, these smaller spaces are great for grabbing a bite, a drink and a show.
+While the Xcel Energy Center is the largest and best-known space for concerts in the city, these smaller spaces are great for grabbing a bite, a drink and a show.

 Amsterdam Bar and Hall